chdanielmueller/Prusa-i3-Y-Camera-Mount/README.md

-# Prusa i3 Y Camera Mount
+# Prusa i3 Y-carriage Camera Mount

 This Camera Mount is designed to hold a Papalook PA452 1080P webcam in a smaller custom case on the Y-carriage.